Travis

 Organization without a root certificate from a trusted certificate authority #

-If your internal certificate authority is not using a root certificate provided by a trusted certificate authority, any certificates produced are considered to be ‘untrusted’ by most tools and browsers, same as a self-signed certificate.
+If your internal certificate authority is not using a root certificate provided by a trusted certificate authority, any certificates produced are considered to be ‘untrusted’ by most tools and browsers, the same as a self-signed certificate.

 Certificates created by an internal certificate authority can be uploaded during installation in the same way as any other certificate.